RodolfoBrandaoOficial/SheetTools/README.md

 Contributions are welcome!
 Please submit a pull request or create an issue if you'd like to improve this project.

+## donate with pix 💰

+Beneficiário: Rodolfo Brandão

+Chave: 8fc4773f-6249-4e75-b056-51a1982239c5

 ## Contact 📬

 Have questions or suggestions?
 Contact us at rodolfo@rodolfobrandao.com.br.

-## donate with pix 💰

-Beneficiário: Rodolfo Brandão

-Chave: 8fc4773f-6249-4e75-b056-51a1982239c5

 ## Acknowledgments 🙌

 Thanks to the open-source community for their valuable contributions.

-Happy Spreadsheeting! 🚀
+Enjoy a seamless conversion of base64-encoded images to images stored in Google Drive! 📸